Julian is a filmmaker and photographer. He received his M.A. in Communication from Wichita State and currently works for Yale University.

 After nearly 20 years of involvement in Afghanistan, the U.S. had (supposedly) had intentions of withdrawing its troops for a number of years, and that promise finally came to be in 2021 under the Doha Agreement (or the Agreement for Bringing Peace to Afghanistan).

 The agreement, signed by the United States and Taliban and supported by a majority of the world powers, guaranteed the withdrawal of NATO troops from Afghanistan in return for the Taliban's assurance that they would prevent Al-Quaeda from operating in areas under Taliban control.

-Despite this, insurgents continued to lead attacks against Afghan forces and the Taliban took complete control of Afghanistan as the United States withdrew their troops on August 30, 2021.
+Despite this, insurgents continued to lead attacks against Afghan forces, and the Taliban took complete control of Afghanistan as the United States withdrew its troops on August 30, 2021.

 The withdrawal was ultimately hurried and chaotic, with Afghan citizens even clinging to U.S. planes as they took off in an attempt to escape the country with the withdrawing troops.

 A war that lasted two decades and spanned four presidencies finally came to end with things seemingly falling back into place in Afghanistan as they were when the United States invaded the country in 2001.
 The results came with positive to mixed views from many, including veterans, though many were also critical of Biden's handling of the situation.
 Biden doubled down on the pullout.

 10. January 6th U.S. Capitol Insurrection

 Arguably one of the wildest things that happened in 2021 took place in the very first week of the year, as if 2021 were determined to tell 2020 to hold its beer as soon as possible.